Updated November 6, 2017

 Just as important, we need enough librarians to teach the students proper research methods and as a matter of course help them make the connection between the the fates of the Jews and other minorities, beyond simply the former group’s enslavement in ancient Egypt.
 Dying as “property” in America was no more pleasant for black people than Jews’ deaths though mass genocide, and even today African-Americans suffer the aftermath of slavery and of the segregation that in some ways merely restructured it.
 Without enough titles on other victimized groups, especially the presence of an ample number of update-to-date and readable books on the suffering of the African-American community as well as of poor whites, all the Holocaust-related titles in the world won’t cleanse haters of their anti-Semitism.
 Indeed, as King Leon X’s cruel obscenity shows, the Frank books may even backfire if piles of them are available without others to provide balance.

 Likewise of importance, if we are to fund libraries sufficiently, how about enough African-American and Latino librarians, as well as whites and others from disadvantaged backgrounds?
 “Of 118,666 credentialed librarians,” as I noted a few years ago in the Baltimore Sun, “just 6,160 were black and 3,661 were Latinos in 2009-2010, as tallied by the federal government and mentioned in an ALA diversity report.”
 Perhaps the statistics are not as ugly now.
 But much progress remains to be made.
+The ALA’s Spectrum Scholarship program for minorities is limited in size and provides beneficiaries with just a fraction of the expenses of their education.
+Ideally a national library endowment could help ALA and others expand such programs.

 In his fury over the underfunding of K-12 libraries in minority communities, King Leon X is hardly alone, if you go by the flood of comments accompanying his Facebook post displaying the YouTube.
 “I bet every bookshelf in those Caucasian libraries are full of books!” said Jamila Dennis.
 “This is a travesty…this is sickening and reprehensible!”